david-asher/electron-firebase/docs/firestore.js.md

 <a name="exp_module_firestore--firestoreDoc+splice"></a>

 ### firestoreDoc#splice(docPath, arrayName, newValue) ⇒ <code>Promise.&lt;array&gt;</code> ⏏
+This function will remove a value, or multiple values, from an array field of the Firestore document.

 **Kind**: Exported function
 **Returns**: <code>Promise.&lt;array&gt;</code> - - The array after the value is removed
 **See**: [FieldValue remove](https://firebase.google.com/docs/reference/node/firebase.firestore.FieldValue#static-arrayremove)